Chipless RFID: Development of chipless RFID tags

 Chipless tag printed with inkjet printing conductive ink.

-To understand the development of chipless RFID tags, it is important to view it in comparison to classic RFID and barcode.
-RFID benefits from a very wide spectrum of functionalities, related to the use of radio-frequency (RF) waves for data exchange.
-The acquisition of the identifier (ID) is made much easier and volumetric readings are possible, all on tags containing modifiable information.
-These functions are impossible to implement with a barcode, but in reality, 70% of the items manufactured worldwide are equipped with it.
-The reasons for this enthusiasm are simple: barcode functions very well and is extremely cheap, the label as well as the reader.
-This is why barcodes remain the uncontested benchmark in terms of identification, with a cost-to-simplicity-of-use ratio that remains unequalled.
+In comparison to classic RFID and barcodes, RFID benefits from a spectrum of functionalities, related to the use of radio-frequency (RF) waves for data exchange.
+The acquisition of the identifier (ID) is made easier and volumetric readings are made possible, all on tags containing modifiable information.
+These functions are impossible to implement with a barcode, but in reality, 70% of the items manufactured worldwide are equipped with it, as the label and the reader are relatively cheap.

 It is also true that RFID contributes other significant functionalities, and the question is therefore one of imagining a technology based on RF waves as a communication vector that would retain some of the advantages of barcodes.
 Pragmatically speaking, the question of system cost, and particularly of the tags that must be produced in large numbers, remains the central point.
 Due to the presence of electronic circuits, these tags have a non-negligible cost that is a very great deal higher than that of barcodes.
 It is logical therefore that a simple solution consists of producing chipless RF tags.
 The high cost of RFID tags is actually one of the principal reasons that chipped RFID is rare in the market for tags for widely distributed products, a market that numbers in the tens of thousands of billions of units sold per year.
 In this market, optic barcodes are very widely used.